How to shop for Cold Climate Heat Pumps

 Hydronic and Monobloc “Air-to-Water” Heat Pumps

-Homes designed to be heated with water can be served with monobloc heat pump.
+Homes designed to be heated with water can be served with monobloc heat pumps, potentially at significant savings in installation cost.
 These heat water directly to be used in your home’s existing radiator or heated floors.
 Heat is taken from the outdoor air and put into water.
-Instead of refrigerant lines running in to your house, the pipes carry hot water in.
-These are common in Europe, but less well known in the United States.
+Instead of refrigerant lines running into your house, the pipes carry hot water in.
+These are common in Europe, but only recently gaining traction in the United States.

 Note that these are different from typical heat pump water heaters, which take heat from indoor air.